y9su/text-to-ascii/README.md

 # text-to-ascii
 Simple text to ASCII written in python

+do the following:
-must do pip install pyfiglet
+pip install pyfiglet
+pip install pyperclip